civl-verifier/civl-verifier.github.io/tutorial.md

 The lemma procedure `Lemma_add_to_set` states the fact about set cardinality, that adding an element to a set increases the sets cardinality by one.

-# Tackling noninterference
+# Tackling interference

+Reasoning about concurrent programs is difficult because of the possibility of interference among concurrently-executing procedures.
+We now present the various features in CIVL targeted towards specifying and controlling interference.

-The following program explains location invariants.
+The following program introduces location invariants, the simplest specification idiom addressing interference.
-In order to reduce mystery, there is brief explanation of layer annotations also.

 ```
 var {:layer 0,1} x:int;